Balance Training: Exercises for Dizziness and Balance

 Exercise 5: Brandt-Daroff Habituation Exercise

-This exercise is particularly useful for residual dizziness after BPPV treatment and for general habituation to position changes.
+This exercise is particularly useful for residual dizziness after BPPV routine and for general habituation to position changes.

 Exercise 6: Gaze Shifting While Walking